Back to Guides

 Image Performance and Core Web Vitals

 Core Web Vitals are user-centric performance metrics used by search engines to evaluate page experience.
-Image performance plays a major role in all key metrics.
+Image performance plays a major role in all three key metrics.
+The guide to how image optimisation improves Core Web Vitals maps each image decision to specific metric thresholds — making it straightforward to prioritise which images to fix first for the greatest UX and ranking impact.

 Largest Contentful Paint (LCP)

 LCP measures how quickly the largest visible element loads.
 On most pages, this is an image.
-Optimized images significantly improve LCP and perceived speed.
+Optimised images significantly improve LCP and perceived speed.

 Cumulative Layout Shift (CLS)

 CLS tracks unexpected visual movement.
-Images without defined dimensions cause layout shifts when they load.
-Proper sizing and responsive image handling prevent this issue.
+Images without defined dimensions cause layout shifts when they load, displacing text and interactive elements.
+Proper sizing and responsive image handling prevent this entirely.

 Interaction to Next Paint (INP)

 INP reflects responsiveness.
 Heavy images can delay interaction readiness, especially on slower devices.
-Efficient image delivery improves interaction timing.
+Efficient image delivery improves interaction timing and makes pages feel snappy even on constrained hardware.

 The Psychology of Speed and Visual Perception

-On mobile devices, where bandwidth and processing power vary, image performance UX becomes even more critical.
+On mobile devices, where bandwidth and processing power vary significantly between users, image performance UX becomes even more critical to delivering consistent, equitable experiences.

 Image Compression

 Reducing file size without sacrificing quality is foundational.
-Proper compression lowers load time while maintaining visual clarity.
+Proper compression lowers load time while maintaining the visual clarity that supports user trust and content comprehension.

 Modern Image Formats

-Formats like WebP and AVIF provide better compression than traditional JPEG or PNG, delivering faster images with comparable quality.
+WebP and AVIF provide significantly better compression than traditional JPEG or PNG, delivering faster images with comparable or superior quality.
+WebP is the reliable modern baseline with near-universal browser support; AVIF offers the greatest compression efficiency for the most performance-sensitive pages.

 Responsive Image Delivery

 Serving different image sizes based on device resolution ensures users only download what they need.
-This is critical for mobile UX optimization.
+The complete guide to responsive images covers srcset, sizes, and the <picture> element — the three tools that together prevent desktop-sized images from loading on mobile viewports.

 Lazy Loading